event-driven-robotics/bimvee/README.md

 Important!
 When you clone this repo, use --recurse-submodules option, as this repo uses 'importRosbag' library as a submodule.

+Want to play back your timestamped multi-channel data?
+Consider using https://github.com/event-driven-robotics/mustard

 # Introduction

-Working with timestamped address-event data from event cameras (dvs), and possibly other neuromorphic sensors (e.g. icub skin, maybe INI silicon cochlea etc), alongside other timestamped data that we need for our experiments, including but not limited to:
+Working with timestamped address-event data from event cameras (dvs), and possibly other neuromorphic sensors alongside other timestamped data that we need for our experiments, including but not limited to:
-- frame-based camera images (frame)
+- frame-based camera images
-- IMU (imu)
+- IMU
-- tracked poses (e.g. 6 DOF - pose6q)
+- 6-DOF poses
-- etc
-- derived datatypes, such as optical (flow) events, or labelled dvs events (dvsL) etc might also be supported.
+- derived datatypes, such as optical (flow) events, or labelled dvs events (dvsL) etc
 - Camera calibration info is also imported from e.g. ros (cam)

-Aim is to include:
+File formats supported include:
-- IIT YARP .log - ATIS Gen1 - 24 bit (incl.
-IMU, SKIN?)
+- IIT YARP .log - ATIS Gen1 and IMU
 - rpg_dvs_ros - DVS/DAVIS .bag
 - Third-party datasets recorded by using the above rosbag importer (e.g. Penn MvSEC, UMD EvIMO, Intel Realsense etc)
 - Vicon - as dumped by yarpDumper
 - Samsung (SEC) Gen3 VGA .bin
-- INI jAER / cAER .aedat (v1/2/3) DVS / DAVIS / Cochlea (there is legacy code for this from "aedattools" repo)
-- Celex v5 .bin
-- Maybe Prophesee raw?
+- Pull requests welcome for importers or exporters of other file formats.

 # Contents of library